stoddart/dotfiles/README.md

 # dotfiles
-A repo for my dotfiles, version controlled by chezmoi.
+A repo for my dotfiles, managed by chezmoi.